-With so many different brands and so many saddle shapes and sizes available it can be a mine field of where to start and what to look to look for.
+With so many different brands and so many saddle shapes and sizes available it can be a mine field of where to start and what to look for.
 The most important factor with a saddle is that it will be completely personal for you and you won't know until you've actually sat on it and ridden your bike for a number of miles.

 Most bikes come with the cheapest saddle and usually coloured to match the bike but bike manufacturers know that this is likely to be one of the first things you will be looking to replace.

 We use the Selle Italia id match system which can help narrow the search and uses your measurements to help identify what type of saddle is better and which ones will likely cause discomfort.

 The saddle fit is a 3 step process.

 This measurement is to identify the width of your hips.
 You'll either be an L (large) or S (small) and helps to determine if you are better suited to a wider or slightly narrower saddle.